 Herbs and Spices

-A related plant, Curcuma comosa, shows up frequently in vagina-tightening marketing ploys as a proven tightening agent.
+A related plant, Curcuma comosa, shows up frequently in vaginal rejuvenation marketing ploys as a proven tightening agent.
 However, these effects are far from proven!
 Curcuma comosa did lead to some tightening in rats’ uteruses in one decades-old study but has not been tested on, let alone proven to help human women.

 Witch hazel and aloe vera are also often used as remedies for a wide range of ills.
 Some women prefer aloe as a natural lubricant, and while it may not be as harmful as some of the other items on this list, it does not offer any tightening effects and should not be applied internally without first consulting your doctor, especially if it contains anything other than 100% pure aloe, straight from the plant.

 Similarly, plants like boiled gooseberries should not be inserted.
 At best, they will have no effect.
 At worst, they can cause damage like burns and tears if they’re too hot when inserted!
 In fact, you should always avoid using hot water near your vagina, including inserting or spraying hot water inside or squatting over steam baths.
 Hot water can scald the inside and outside of your vagina and vulva area and may introduce harmful bacteria.